chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-08-11-Build-and-Secure-Networks-in-Google-Cloud-Challenge-Lab.md

    | Source IP ranges | `35.235.240.0/20` |
    | Protocols and ports | Select **TCP** and enter `22` to allow SSH |

-{% include picture.html img="qwiklabs/qwiklab-gsp322-iap-firewall-rule-settings" ext="jpg" width="552" height="887" alt="Firewall rule settings for the secure remote ssh access via IAP-enabled bastion" class="text-center" %}
+{% include picture.html img="qwiklabs/qwiklab-gsp322-iap-firewall-rule-settings.jpg" width="552" height="887" alt="Firewall rule settings for the secure remote ssh access via IAP-enabled bastion" class="text-center" %}

 ## 4. Create a firewall rule that allows traffic on HTTP (tcp/80) to any address and add network tag on juice-shop